iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/scale-objects.md

 The scaling objects offers a way to alter the size of every object.
 This is useful to make adjustments of objects that are not [customizable](customizable-machines.md).

+Exercise caution when modifying scale to prevent distortions or errors.
+When changing an objects size via it's [customization](customizable-machines.md) options is possible, doing so should be preferred over changing it's scale.

+{% hint style="info" %}
-Exercise caution when using the scaling function to prevent distortions or errors.
-When opting for the [customization](customizable-machines.md) options of an object, keep in mind that scaling along the Z-axis is possible for some, it may not apply to most objects.
+Keep in mind that scaling along the Z-axis is possible for some, it may not apply to most objects.
+{% endhint %}

 ## Scaling objects in the 3D-panel: